stay up to date with the latest trumpet newsletter

 Building Use Protocol

-All people coming on our property must maintain a social distance of at least 6 feet.
+All people coming on our property must maintain a physical distance of at least 6 feet and wear a mask.

-Groups of 10 or less are allowed to meet in the building.
+Outside groups of 25 or less are allowed to meet in the building.
+For outside groups a cleaning/disinfecting fee of $25 per meeting will be requested.

 All groups using the facility must make a room reservation by contacting Sally at firstname.lastname@example.org